-perfino's powerful business transaction engine gives you
+perfino's powerful monitoring agent gives you

-maximum insight with minimum overhead.
+maximum insight with minimum overhead

 perfino can monitor business transactions that span multiple VMs.
 A call in the web layer that goes on to an EJB server and further to a web service - in perfino these operations are connected, even when you do method-level sampling.
 The call graph not only shows you the big picture of what is happening right now, but also what has happened in the past.